15 Smart Ways to Save Money during the Holidays

 1. Make a Gift List

 I love to write things down and have always been a list person.
 It helps a lot when I make a list of anything I need to do.
-Same with holiday season, I write down the list of people you need to give the gifts to.
+Same with the holiday season, I write down the list of people you need to give the gifts to.
 No matter how small the gift is or how young the gift receiver is.

 If you prefer to keep your gift list on your smartphone, there are many apps available that you can download and make your life much easier.
 Here are some free and paid ones that let you make your gift list easy to maintain.